Virtual community: Virtual worlds

 Virtual worlds are the most interactive of all virtual community forms.
 In this type of virtual community, people are connected by living as an avatar in a computer-based world.
 Users create their own avatar character (from choosing the avatar's outfits to designing the avatar's house) and control their character's life and interactions with other characters in the 3D virtual world.
-It is similar to a computer game, however there is no objective for the players.
+It is similar to a computer game; however, there is no objective for the players.
 A virtual world simply gives users the opportunity to build and operate a fantasy life in the virtual realm.
 Characters within the world can talk to one another and have almost the same interactions people would have in reality.
 For example, characters can socialize with one another and hold intimate relationships online.

 This type of virtual community allows for people to not only hold conversations with others in real time, but also to engage and interact with others.
 The avatars that users create are like humans.
 Users can choose to make avatars like themselves, or take on an entirely different personality than them.
 When characters interact with other characters, they can get to know one another through text-based talking and virtual experience (such as having avatars go on a date in the virtual world).
 A virtual community chat room may give real-time conversations, but people can only talk to one another.
 In a virtual world, characters can do activities together, just like friends could do in reality.
 Communities in virtual worlds are most similar to real-life communities because the characters are physically in the same place, even if the users who are operating the characters are not.
 Second Life is one of the most popular virtual worlds on the Internet.
-Whyville offers a good alternative for younger audiences where safety and privacy are a concern.
-In Whyville, you use the virtual world's simulation aspect to experiment and learn about various phenomena.
+Whyville offers an alternative for younger audiences where safety and privacy are a concern.
+In Whyville, players use the virtual world's simulation aspect to experiment and learn about various phenomena.